MicrosoftDocs/Viva/Viva/insights/Use/View-download-and-export-query-results.md

 ---
-title: View, download, and export query results for Advanced insights
+title: View, download, and export query results with Viva Insights
 description: Describes how to view, download, and export Microsoft Viva Insights query data to Power BI and other data analysis tools
 author: madehmer
 ms.author: helayne